Department of Public Works

 Information

-We would like to note that much of what you see in the media is specific to individual water quality tests from homes with lead service lines, not the public water system.
-The drinking water produced by water suppliers, including our own Great Lakes Water Authority, DOES NOT contain lead.
+Please note that much of what is in the media is specific to individual water quality tests from homes with lead service lines.
+It is important to note the public water system and drinking water produced by water suppliers, including our own Great Lakes Water Authority (GLWA), does not contain lead.

 Public Works Contact Info